Analytic philosophy: Liberalism

-During recent decades there have also been several critics of liberalism, including the feminist critiques by Catharine MacKinnon and Andrea Dworkin, the multiculturalist critiques by Amy Gutmann and Charles Taylor, and the communitarian critiques by Michael Sandel and Alasdair MacIntyre (although neither of them endorses the term).
+Rawls's colleague Robert Nozick's book Anarchy, State, and Utopia (1974) defends free-market libertarianism.
+It is notable for the Wilt Chamberlain argument.
+Nozick also famously considers an objection to the labor theory of property found in Locke's Second Treatise on Government (1689):

+[W]hy isn't mixing what I own with what I don't own a way of losing what I own rather than a way of gaining what I don't?
+If I own a can of tomato juice and spill it in the sea so that its molecules (made radioactive, so I can check this) mingle evenly throughout the sea, do I thereby come to own the sea, or have I foolishly dissipated my tomato juice?

 Analytical Marxism

-Another development of political philosophy was the emergence of the school of analytical Marxism.
-Members of this school seek to apply techniques of analytic philosophy and modern social science to clarify the theories of Karl Marx and his successors.
-The best-known member of this school is G. A. Cohen, whose 1978 book, Karl Marx's Theory of History: A Defence, is generally considered to represent the genesis of this school.
-In that book, Cohen used logical and linguistic analysis to clarify and defend Marx's materialist conception of history.
+Another development was the school of analytical Marxism, which applies analytic techniques to the theories of Karl Marx and his successors.
+The best-known member is G. A. Cohen, whose book Karl Marx's Theory of History: A Defence (1978) defends Marx's historical materialism, and is generally considered the genesis of the school.
+Cohen jettisons the labor theory of value, and describes the structure of proletarian unfreedom, emphasizing power and freedom rather than labor-power and value.
 Other prominent analytical Marxists include the economist John Roemer, the social scientist Jon Elster, and the sociologist Erik Olin Wright.
-The work of these later philosophers has furthered Cohen's work by bringing to bear modern social science methods, such as rational choice theory, to supplement Cohen's use of analytic philosophical techniques in the interpretation of Marxian theory.
+These later philosophers furthered Cohen's work by bringing to bear modern social science methods, such as rational choice theory.

-Cohen himself would later engage directly with Rawlsian political philosophy to advance a socialist theory of justice that contrasts with both traditional Marxism and the theories advanced by Rawls and Nozick.
-In particular, he indicates Marx's principle of from each according to his ability, to each according to his need.

-Although not an analytic philosopher, Jürgen Habermas is another influential—if controversial—author in contemporary analytic political philosophy, whose social theory is a blend of social science, Marxism, neo-Kantianism, and American pragmatism.
+Although a continental philosopher, Frankfurt School theorist Jürgen Habermas is another influential—if controversial—author in contemporary analytic political philosophy.
+Habermas's social theory is a blend of social science, Marxism, post-Kantianism, and pragmatism.

 Communitarianism

-Communitarians such as Alasdair MacIntyre, Charles Taylor, Michael Walzer, and Michael Sandel advance a critique of liberalism that uses analytic techniques to isolate the main assumptions of liberal individualists, such as Rawls, and then challenges these assumptions.
-In particular, communitarians challenge the liberal assumption that the individual can be considered as fully autonomous from the community in which he is brought up and lives.
-Instead, they argue for a conception of the individual that emphasizes the role that the community plays in forming his or her values, thought processes, and opinions.
-While in the analytic tradition, its major exponents often also engage at length with figures generally considered continental, notably G. W. F. Hegel and Friedrich Nietzsche.
+Communitarians such as Alasdair MacIntyre, Charles Taylor, Michael Walzer, and Michael Sandel use analytic techniques to challenge liberal assumptions.
+In particular, communitarians challenge whether the individual can be considered apart from the community in which he is brought up and lives.
+While in the analytic tradition, its major exponents often also engage at length with figures generally considered continental, notably Hegel and Friedrich Nietzsche.

+Other critics of liberalism

+Other critics of liberalism include the feminist critiques by Catharine MacKinnon and Andrea Dworkin, and the multiculturalist critiques by Amy Gutmann, Charles Taylor, and left-libertarians such as Hillel Steiner.

 Aesthetics

-As a result of logical positivism, as well as what seemed like rejections of the traditional aesthetic notions of beauty and sublimity from post-modern thinkers, analytic philosophers were slow to consider art and aesthetic judgment.
-Susanne Langer and Nelson Goodman addressed these problems in an analytic style during the 1950s and 1960s.
-Since Goodman, aesthetics as a discipline for analytic philosophers has flourished.
+While pragmatist George Santayana wrote The Sense of Beauty (1896), and British idealist R. G. Collingwood developed a theory of aesthetic expressivism in The Principles of Art (1938), aesthetics was not addressed in the analytic style until the 1950s and 1960s, by the likes of Susanne Langer, Frank Sibley, Morris Weitz, and Nelson Goodman.
+Since Goodman and Languages of Art (1968), aesthetics as a discipline for analytic philosophers has flourished.